On the Davenport-Heilbronn theorems and second order terms: Proofs of the main terms of Theorems --

 Hence by Proposition~\ref{errorestimate},

 Letting $Y$ tend to infinity completes the proof.

 We note that the same arguments also apply when counting cubic fields with specified local behavior at finitely many primes.

-\subsection{A simultaneous generalization (Proof of Theorem~6)}
+\subsection{A simultaneous generalization (Proof of Theorem~\ref{gensigmafmt})}

-We now prove the main terms of Theorems~5 and 6, which give the density of discriminants of cubic orders or fields satisfying any finite number (or in many natural cases, an infinite number) of local conditions.
-Towards this end, for each prime $p$ let $\Sigma_p$ be a set of isomorphism classes of nondegenerate cubic rings over $\Z_p$.
+We now prove Theorem~\ref{gensigmafmt}, which gives the density of discriminants of cubic orders or fields satisfying any finite number (or in many natural cases, an infinite number) of local conditions.
+To this end, for each prime~$p$ let $\Sigma_p$ be a set of isomorphism classes of nondegenerate cubic rings over $\Z_p$.
 (By {\it nondegenerate}, we mean having nonzero discriminant over $\Z_p$, so that it can arise as $R\otimes\Z_p$ for some cubic order $R$ over $\Z$.)
 We denote the collection $(\Sigma_p)$ of these local specifications over all primes $p$ by $\Sigma$.
 We say that the collection $\Sigma=(\Sigma_p)$ is {\it acceptable} if, for all sufficiently large $p$, the set $\Sigma_p$ contains at least the {maximal} cubic rings over $\Z_p$ that are not totally ramified at $p$.

-For a cubic order $R$ over $\Z$, we write ``$R\in\Sigma$'' (or say that ``$R$ is a $\Sigma$-order'') if $R\otimes\Z_p\in\Sigma_p$ for all $p$.
+For a cubic order $R$ over $\Z$, we write ``$R\in\Sigma$'' (or say that ``$R$ is a $\Sigma$-order'') if $R\otimes\Z_p\in\Sigma_p$ for all~$p$.
 We wish to determine the number of $\Sigma$-orders $R$ of bounded discriminant, for any acceptable collection $\Sigma$ of local specifications.

 To this end, fix an acceptable $\Sigma=(\Sigma_p)$ of local specifications, and also fix any $i\in\{0,1\}$.
 Let $S=S(\Sigma,i)$ denote the set of all irreducible $f\in V_\Z^{(i)}$ such that the corresponding cubic ring $R(f)\in\Sigma$.
 Then the number of $\Sigma$-orders with discriminant at most $X$ is given by $N(S;X)$.
 We prove the following asymptotics for $N(S;X)$.